Covid 19 Omicron scare: Chris Hipkins says up to 100 people isolating after close contact with Omicron case - NZ Herald

 "It is of course a reminder ... that while many of us feel like were over Covid, Covid-19 is not over with us," Hipkins said.

-Mask up, turn on blue tooth and get vaccinated, Hipkins urged.
+Mask up, turn on Bluetooth and get vaccinated, Hipkins urged.

+Was he worried Omicron might be here to stay?
+At this point, he said, the results are reasonably encouraging.

+"So far the early signs are that the risk could well be contained."

 He said booster doses will be available in larger numbers "from late next week" at most walk-in vaccination clinics.